 Moon is Renegade Kid's second video game, and just like Dementium: the Ward, is a Nintendo DS-exclusive FPS that attempts to create an eerie atmosphere on the system's two screens.
 Utilizing a revamped version of the Renegade Kid Engine and more intuitive controls, it has been universally hailed as one of the best of its kind on the Nintendo DS.
 A remake of the game, titled Moon Chronicles, is set to be released throughout 2014 in episodic format on the Nintendo 3DS eShop.

 The year is 2058; researchers have been secretly working on a lunar base for some time.
-While exploring the surface, these researchers find a sealed, alien hatch and from there on in are caught in numerous violent encounters with extraterrestrials.
+While exploring the surface, these researchers find a sealed alien hatch and from there on in are caught in numerous violent encounters with extraterrestrials.

-Moon's controversial control scheme utilizes both the D-PAD (for movement), touch screen (for aiming and selecting weapons) and shoulder buttons (shooting).
+Moon's controversial control scheme utilizes both the D-pad (for movement), touch screen (for aiming and selecting weapons) and shoulder buttons (shooting).
 While it is inherently accurate, some find it uncomfortable to use.

 Moon hearkens back to the FPSs of old, such as Doom or Quake.
-It is less action-oriented, with a small number of enemies on screen at any time, and focuses more on interesting adventure elements and story progression.
+It is less action-oriented, with a small number of enemies on screen at any time, and focuses on adventure elements and story progression.

 Moon's critical and fan reception has been mixed.
-Holding a flat 74 Metascore, Moon was widely received as one of the best FPSes on the DS -- largely thanks to the lack of competition.
+Holding a 74 Metascore, Moon was widely received as one of the best FPSs on the DS -- largely thanks to the lack of competition.
 Critics complained about repeating level design and derivative narrative.
 Some loved it, however, and it won an Editor's Choice award at IGN.com and Worth Playing.
 The game's proficient visuals and constant 60 frames per second were universally praised.